 The Number of Segments field value plus one shall indicate the number of sensing segments being reported on.
 For each sensing segment there shall be a separate Receive Report field included in the CIR report IE.

+The Compression field when one indicates that the Receive Report(s) field is DEFLATE compressed, or when zero that compression is not enabled.
+To enable the byte-wise processing, the Receive Report(s) to be compressed could be zero padded.

 The CIR Bitmap field indicates which CIR taps are present in the Receive Report(s) field.
 A binary one indicates that the tap value is present in the Receive Report(s) field, while binary zero indicates the tap value is not present.